ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 Component Options
 =================

+Below the :glossdef:`component tree`
+:rawhtml:`<a href="../glossary.html#glossary-component-tree"><i class="fa fa-tiny fa-question-circle"></i></a>`
-Below the component tree in the Designer interface you can find the options that affect a specific instance of a component type used in an Alyvix test case object.
+in the Designer interface you can find the options that affect a specific instance of a component type used in an Alyvix :glossdef:`test case object` :rawhtml:`<a href="../glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`.
 Whenever you select a row in the component tree, these options will be updated to reflect the options currently assigned to that row's component.